digikraaft/docs.scoolyn.com/docs/index.md

 Scoolyn is quite easy to set up.
 If you can navigate through your mails with ease, then you can set up Scoolyn.

-# Students
-Studentss added by the Administrstor(s) can access scoolyn and can do the following:

-Student login  <br>
-View attendance  <br>
-View report <br>

 <a name="FAQs"> **FAQs** </a>